punamshrestha1/punamshrestha1/README.md

 ## `> cat about.md`

-I'm a **final-year Computer Engineering student** from Nepal with a deep passion for **Artificial Intelligence** and **Machine Learning**.
+I'm a **Computer Engineering student** from Nepal with a deep passion for **Artificial Intelligence** and **Machine Learning**.
 I love turning complex problems into elegant AI-powered solutions — from designing neural architectures to building end-to-end data pipelines.

-Currently, I'm researching **Liquid Neural Networks** for audio classification — a cutting-edge approach inspired by biological neural systems.
  My work bridges the gap between theoretical ML research and real-world engineering.

-- 🔭 &nbsp; Working on **Liquid Neural Networks for Audio Classification**
-- 🌱 &nbsp; Learning **AWS Data Engineering** and **scalable AI infrastructure**
-- 🧠 &nbsp; Exploring **Computer Vision**, **Deep Learning**, and **LLMs**
 - 🤝 &nbsp; Looking to collaborate on **AI research** and **open-source ML projects**
 - 💼 &nbsp; Actively seeking **AI/ML internships** and **research opportunities**
 - ⚡ &nbsp; Fun fact: I believe the best models, like the best engineers, never stop learning